Varicella; Chicken pox

 Talk to your provider if you think your child might be at high risk for complications and might have been exposed.
 Taking preventive steps right away may be important.
 Giving the vaccine early after exposure may still reduce the severity of the disease.

 Centers for Disease Control and Prevention website.
 Vaccine information statement.
-Chickenpox vaccine.
+Varicella (chickenpox) vaccine.

-Robinson CL, Romero JR, Kempe A, Pellegrini C; Advisory Committee on Immunization Practices (ACIP) Child/Adolescent Immunization Work Group.
-Advisory Committee on Immunization Practices recommended immunization schedule for children and adolescents aged 18 years or younger - United States, 2017.
-MMWR Morb Mortal Wkly Rep. 2017;66(5):134-135.
-PMID: 28182607
+Robinson CL, Bernstein H, Romero JR, Szilagyi P; Advisory Committee on Immunization Practices (ACIP) Child/Adolescent Immunization Work Group.
+Advisory Committee on Immunization Practices recommended immunization schedule for children and adolescents aged 18 years or younger - United States, 2019.
+MMWR Morb Mortal Wkly Rep. 2019;68(5):112-114.
+PMID: 30730870

 This article uses information by permission from Alan Greene, M.D., © Greene Ink, Inc.